 Our Gabonese partners have identified Christian Gabonese nurses who were recently trained by Sarah to take over the distribution of nets and malaria education.
 From Gabon’s perspective, the program is now morphing from Americans visiting and distributing nets to a program that empowers the Gabonese to tackle the malaria public health crisis on their own.

-Project Sunset has also created a partnership with a Danish nonprofit called Real Relief to import nets directly from the manufacturer at a greatly reduced cost (from $10 to $3.50 per net).
-A shipment of 3,000 nets is en-route for the newly established Gabonese Project Sunset team to use in Libreville and the surrounding villages.
+Project Sunset has also created a partnership with a Danish company called Real Relief to import nets directly from the manufacturer at a greatly reduced cost (from $10 to $3.50 per net).
+Our first shipment of 3,000 nets has arrived in Gabon and the Project Sunset Team has begun net distribution at mobile medical clinics.
 In partnership with the Gabonese church, this provides the team with opportunities to enter communities with the nets as a tangible expression of God’s love and provide further opportunities to share the gospel.
 After successfully distributing the 3,000 nets, the dream is to provide an entire shipping container of 13,000 nets at a total cost of $45,000.

 Prior to this, the nets in Gabon were sold for $4 each (the cost to Project Sunset was $10 each) The retail cost in Gabon’s markets is $15-20 each per net, which still made this a great deal for the Gabonese people, but did not allow for any sustainability without Project Sunset raising more funds.
 The $4 price-point was important because it is enough to identify that there is value in the product so people are more likely to use it, but inexpensive enough to be affordable.
 With the shipping container purchase, the per-net cost falls from $10 to $3.50 per net, so the shipping container is going to create sustainability for the program.
-Now the Gabonese will be able to recoup the cost and continue inventory purchases.
-This will remove US investment and Project Sunset will have achieved sustainability.
+Now the Gabonese will be able to recoup the cost and continue inventory purchases without US driven fundraising.
+This will allow US investment to be used for other initiatives to support net distribution such as education programs in Gabon and DRC and Project Sunset will have achieved sustainability.
 The Gabonese will be empowered to continue this ministry without further help from us.
 Lives will continue to be saved and people will continue to hear the Gospel as the nets get distributed far and wide.